Nasi bogana

 Nasi bogana or nasi begana, pronounced as nah-see boh-gâna, is an Indonesian-style rice dish, originally from Tegal, Central Java.
 It is usually wrapped in banana leaves and served with side dishes.

-This rice dish is a type of nasi rames or nasi campur — terms used for dishes that have rice and a variety of side dishes.
+This rice dish is a type of nasi rames or nasi campur, terms used for dishes that include rice and are served with variety of side dishes.

-Nasi bogana is very popular in Indonesia and is sold all over the streets of Jakarta, the capital city, for 12,000 to 20,000 rupiah each.
-It is sold in almost all Sundanese or Javanese restaurants and sometimes in warungs or wartegs (Warung Tegal), a traditional outdoor restaurant or café.
+Nasi bogana is a common street food in Indonesia and is sold in Jakarta for 12,000 to 20,000 rupiah each.
+It is sold in almost all Sundanese or Javanese restaurants and sometimes in warungs or wartegs (warung tegal), traditional outdoor restaurants or cafés.
 It is considered a convenient dish as it is wrapped in banana leaves and is usually ready to bring and eat at any time.
 It is a type of fast food that is brought to workplaces to eat.

 Preparation

 Nasi bogana is prepared by spreading a wide banana leaf and filling it with steamed rice.
-Then seasoning such as fried shallots is put on top of the rice.
-Over the rice, a smaller banana leaf is spread and the side dishes — opor ayam (white chicken curry), dendeng (shredded meat), fried chicken liver and gizzard in chili and coconut gravy, sambal of shredded red chili, telur pindang whole boiled eggs, serundeng (fried shredded spiced coconut with peanuts), sautéed tempeh or sautéed string beans — are decoratively placed.
+Seasoning, such as fried shallots is placed on top of the rice.
+Over the rice, a smaller banana leaf is spread and the side dishes—opor ayam (white chicken curry), dendeng (shredded meat), fried chicken liver and gizzard in chili and coconut gravy, sambal of shredded red chili, telur pindang whole boiled eggs, serundeng (fried shredded spiced coconut with peanuts), sautéed tempeh or sautéed string beans—are decoratively placed.
 All ingredients are then wrapped and closed with the outer banana leaf that is placed over the rice.
 Plastic strings are used to tighten the pack together.
 It is put in a steamer to keep it warm and is ready to eat at any time.

-Other times they are prepared as a regular rice dish without the banana leaves because the dish has been too common and restaurants do not follow the traditions.